ttrnecka/bb2-alert/README.md

 # BB2 Alert
-This tool can captue live Blood Bowl 2 data stream and alart the user on Discord that match has started
+This tool captures live Blood Bowl 2 data stream and alerts the user on Discord that match has started.

 ## Configuration

-1. Get discord webhook.
+1. Create discord webhook for a channel you want to receive the notifications into.
 See https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

 Example: